 - They are both stories which subvert the traditional love story by ending with the female hero happy, but not happy because she has been reunited with man and child — happy because she has been on a journey to ‘find her true self’.

-As far as feminist messages go, Juno does a better job by far.
+As far as feminist messages go, Juno does a better job.
 Waitress has the right general idea, but undermines itself in several ways:

 - Jenna’s husband Earl does not transcend the stock character of a toxically masculine red-neck husband in the way that Juno’s boyfriend subverts high-schooler stock characters by being both nerdy and sporty.
 He is so very unlikeable that it’s difficult to see how Jenna could ever have ended up married to him.
 Witnessing the unfortunate relationships of her two best friends are meant to give us some insight into how Jenna, too, ended up with a man like Earl, but it still doesn’t quite work, as Jenna seems smarter.